pw398/pw398.github.io/_posts/2025-07-06-Latent-Dirichlet-Analysis-I-The-Math-of-LDA.md

 **LDA Plate Diagram**

-Perhaps it's best to start with the pseudocode for this one:
+Perhaps it's best to start with the pseudocode on this one:

 ```
 α, β = fixed parameters